Physics-50/Module-3/docs/curve-fitting.md

 Here, $$\chi$$ is the Greek letter "chi" (pronounced like ["Kai"](https://www.marketplace.org/2020/10/01/canadas-tourist-driven-pne-pivots-to-hosting-film-production/){:target="_blank"}).
 The form of Eq.\eqref{eq:weighted} is similar to the equation we used to calculate our weighted average in Module 2.

 Performing a weighted least squares fit on our example data above, we get the red dashed line.
-The weighted fit falls within the error bars of all three data points and better reflects how confident we are about the first two data points.
+When we do a weighted least-squares fit, we expect to find that **each data point is about one error bar away, on average, from the fitted line.**

 #### 2. Uncertainties in the fitted slope and intercept